Mental Health & Covid-19

 Maudsley Learning & Consultant Connect: The Psychiatry of Pandemics webinar series.
 Book your free place on one of our 5 webinars here.

 Digital Learning Courses

-Maudsley Learning has teamed up with The Tavistock and Portman to create this free FutureLearn course titled: Improve your understanding of the psychological impact of COVID-19.
+Maudsley Learning has teamed up with The Tavistock and Portman to create this free FutureLearn course titled: COVID-19: Psychological Impact, Wellbeing and Mental Health.
 To learn more click here.

 Maintaining health and well-being during the Covid-19 pandemic: Online event with King’s College London

 Maudsley Learning Podcast episode #5: An interview with infectious disease registrar Dr. Leonard Farrugia